-Iran’s Parliament Passes Bill Recognizing al-Quds as Palestinian Capital
+Iran’s Parliament Passes Bill Recognizing Al-Quds as Palestinian Capital

 On Thursday, the United Nations General Assembly adopted a resolution by a decisive vote of 128 to 9 to urge Trump to reverse his contentious decision.

-The usurper Israeli regime has occupied East Quds since the 1967 West Asia war.
-It annexed the area in 1980 and sees it as its exclusive domain.
+The Israel has occupied East al-Quds since the 1967 West Asia war.
+The regime annexed the area in 1980 and sees it as its exclusive domain.
 Under international law, the area is considered to be occupied territory.